flowxo/flowxo-sdk/README.md

 A special case is where the API returns an error relating to the OAuth token.

-Use an instance of `OAuthError`, which works the same as `Error`.
+Use an instance of `AuthServiceError`, which works the same as `Error`.
 The platform will attempt to refresh the OAuth token and retry the request once.
 If that doesn't succeed, the error will be written to the workflow log.

 ### Retryable Errors ###